 We woke up early that morning to prepare the food: fresh fruits, steamed vegetables, and roasted vegetables with different herbs.

-It’s important to note here that when Pablo started eating solids, we applied Baby-led Weaning (which I prefer to call Baby-led Eating from the time I first read from THIS BOOK) from day 1.
+It’s important to note here that when my son started eating solids, we applied Baby-led Weaning (which I prefer to call Baby-led Eating from the time I first read from THIS BOOK) from day 1.
 That means his meals were never mashed, pureed, nor blended.
 His first food was an actual banana, the next one was mango.
 He was only eating fruits the first month of eating solids (because they’re easier to digest), and was only introduced to vegetables on his 7th month.